 There is no complex legislative act governing intellectual property rights as objects of legal protection in the Slovak Republic.
 Instead, intellectual property rights are subject to national law, law of the European Union and international law.

-As regards the national regulation, this is divided into various specific legal acts concerning the respective object of intellectual property.
+The national regulation is divided into various specific legal acts concerning the respective object of intellectual property.

 These objects may be:

-- industrial rights, rights similar to the industrial rights.
+Industrial rights and rights similar to the industrial rights

-In addition, there are several regulations of the European Union on intellectual property which apply in the territory of the Slovak Republic, as one of the member states of the European Union.
-Also, the directives of the European Union on intellectual property have been implemented into the legal order of the Slovak Republic.
-The international treaties governing the intellectual property rights, applicable in the Slovak Republic, are stated in the following text as well.
+In addition, there are several regulations of the European Union on intellectual property which apply in the territory of the Slovak Republic as a Member State of the European Union.
+In addition, the directives of the European Union on intellectual property have been implemented into the legal order of the Slovak Republic.
+The international treaties governing the intellectual property rights, applicable in the Slovak Republic, are additionally outlined in this guide.

 South Korea